Web Therapy season 2: Plot

+When Jerome and Hayley are trying to have a baby, they hire a woman named Tammy as a surrogate.
+Fiona learns that Tammy is demanding to Jerome and Hayley; risking jeopardizing Jerome's position in his job as a result.
+She soon realizes that Tammy is lying about the pregnancy and scamming both Jerome and Hayley, and informs Jerome about her deception; leaving him grateful to her for saving his marriage from a con artist.

 When Gina struggles with unemployment, Fiona tries to help her find a good job, but doubting that she can work herself at such a low level as a receptionist, she informs Gina of a job opening in Yukon Canneries in Alaska as a shipping specialist.
 Some time later, Austen promotes Gina after she rescues him from a choking incident with CPR, and she prepares for her new job as a management trainee in London.

 Fiona becomes angry when Ben schedules and then postpones her media appearances and indirectly accuses her of making Kip lose his youth and damaging his career.
 She starts to suspect a relationship between Kip and Ben beginning.
 Upset about this accusation, Ben almost quits the campaign.
 However, they resolve their differences and agree to work together for the campaign, and Ben assures Fiona that there is nothing going on between him and Kip.

 Fiona does a series of video chat sessions with her college friend Newell Miller, whom she does not recognize at first.
 After he attempts to break into her home, he reminds Fiona that she slept with his father, a professor, at one point while they were in college, and Newell witnessed the sexual encounter.
 As a result, he has had a series of disastrous relationships because the women remind him of Fiona.
 He plans a romantic session with Fiona to cure himself of his obsession, but Fiona turns him down.
 She does set him up with some sessions with Shevaun, which helps to finally cure him.
 When quizzed on how she knows Shevaun, she tells Newell of their family history, and reveals that she went to the same college as Newell because Shevaun had gone there earlier and also slept with his father when her hair was blonde; this causes Newell to become obsessed with Shevaun.